 It is impossible for incompetent leadership to attract, source, hire, or lead true talent.
 So they are left hiring sheep [people that can easily be managed and manipulated into compliance].
-This vicious cycle permeates mid-, senior-, and level even executive field leadership – and it is hurting retail organizations.
+This vicious cycle permeates junior, mid-, senior-level and even executive field leadership – and it is hurting retail organizations.
 Here are some of the reasons you may have “leaders” in your organization that their team member’s dislike:

 - They Are A Jerk: Believe it or not sometimes “managers” can be unreasonable, selfish, manipulative, or completely arrogant in their behavior toward their team and their role.
 They expect their team members to behave as supplicants and consistently acquiesce to their, at times unreasonable, demands for compliance.
 Managers who want to dictate action only, accept credit for any successes, and manage compliance are unlikable and untrustworthy.
 This is a “manager” who is disinterested in developing career capital in their team members, who sees their team members as replaceable “bodies”.
 These “managers” frequently keep their team members separate and don’t encourage healthy workplace relationships as a method to control their team members.
 It’s not unusual for these manager to be yentas and pit teams against each other to create a toxic environment of competition.